ottopaulsen/node-red-contrib-power-saver/README.md

 # node-red-contrib-power-saver

-A Node-RED node to save money by turning off power when the power price is highest.
+A Node-RED node to save money when power prices are changing.
+Saving is done by postponing power consumption until the price is lower.

+You can configure maximum number of hours to save in a sequence, and minimum time to recover after a maximum saving period.

 ![Normal flow](https://github.com/ottopaulsen/node-red-contrib-power-saver/blob/main/doc/node-red-contrib-power-saver-flow.png?raw=true)

 You can use it to control for example a heater, a water heater or any other power consumer that is acceptable to turn off now and then.

 The node takes power prices per hour as input, and sends output to turn a switch on or off based on the power price.
-It also outputs the schedule that is planned, as well as how much you save per kWh for each of the hours that are turned off, assuming that the same power is used as soon as the power is tuened on.
+It also outputs the schedule that is planned, as well as how much you save per kWh for each of the hours that are turned off, assuming that the same power is used as soon as the power is turned on.

 Power prices may be received from Tibber, Nordpool or any other source that gives price per hour for today and optionally tomorrow.
 It is primarily made to be used together with Home Assistant (HA), but there is no dependency to HA, so it can just as well be used by itself.

-The node can also be used in combination with MagicMirror with the MMM-MQTT and MMM-Tibber modules, in order to get the savings displayed on the MM screen in the MMM-Tibber module:
+The node can also be used in combination with MagicMirror with the MMM-MQTT and MMM-Tibber modules, in order to get the savings displayed on the MM screen in the MMM-Tibber module.

-NB!
-WIP
+**NB!
+WIP**

-This node is currently very new, and has hardly been tried.
-Feel free to try it, and report back problems or ideas as Github issues.
+This node is currently rather new, and has been tried for a few weeks, enough to come in a version two with improved savings plan.

+Feel free to try it, and report back problems or ideas as [Github issues](https://github.com/ottopaulsen/node-red-contrib-power-saver/issues).

+## Installation

+Install in Node-RED via the Manage Palette menu.

+May also be installed via npm:

+`npm install node-red-contrib-power-saver`

+Make sure that you also upgrade now and then to get the latest version.
+See [changelog](CHANGELOG) for changes.

 ## Input